ordinals/ord/docs/src/runes/specification.md

 ##### Divisibility

-The `Divisibility` field, raised to the power of ten, is the number of units in a displayed whole number denomination of runes.
+The `Divisibility` field, raised to the power of ten, is the number of subunits in a super unit of runes.

-For example, the amount `1234` of different runes with divisibility 0 through 3 as follows:
+For example, the amount `1234` of different runes with divisibility 0 through 3 is displayed as follows:

 | Divisibility | Display |
 |--------------|---------|